isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1835.md

 ---
-title: 'Automatic Harvester'
+title: 'Collection Systems'
 permalink: /productivity-solutions-grant/solutionrepo/solution1835
 ---

-## Automatic Harvester
+## Collection Systems

 ## Overview

 **Description**

-To harvest produce automatically to reduce manual tasks and improve manpower productivity.
-It includes the control unit and cutting system.
+Automatic collector used to collect produce, which can also reduce the damage rate.

 ## Solution Packages Option(s)